make-models-fair/make-models-fair.github.io/content/en/blog/updates/first-post/index.md

 2. [how to do robust model documentation](https://www.comses.net/resources/standards/)
 3. [how to use GitHub](https://comses.net/education/intro-to-git-github/)

 __So, are you ready to join the community, improve your skills and knowledge, and contribute to this public good?
-Check out to the [initiative website](https://tobefair.org), learn the [proposed process](https://tobefair.org/about/), and [find a model](https://tobefair.org/docs/models/) to work on!__
+Check out the [initiative website](https://tobefair.org), learn the [proposed process](https://tobefair.org/about/), and [find a model](https://tobefair.org/docs/models/) to work on!__
 <br>
 <br>
 _Many thanks to those who have contributed to the development of the content, website, and GitHub architecture that will make this community initiative possible._